wold5/avater-manual/manual_en.md

 Originally this was a set of tools for PB readers.
 The annotation HTML exporter was made interactive, and made the UI centerpiece.

-***

-### Design philosophy

-We mainly provide a basic set of tools, focused on being generic and adaptable to new situations.
+We aim to provide a basic set of tools, focused on being generic and adaptable to new situations.
 Content can be best managed by the e-reading device or specialized programs.

 The current implementation integrates several components: an underlying reader management layer (using standard library functions, and Qt SQL functions), a Qt based mainwindow, with an integrated annotation viewer, and several tools.
 Future versions may see these components being split out.